Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

   })
 ```

-Load your page in the browser and check the console.
+Load your page to the browser and check the console.
 You should see something like:

 ```
 [Log] Array (8) (index-loading.html, line 16)